NoctisNex/M122-PowerShell/README.md

 ## 📚 About This Repository

-Welcome to my system administration automation journey!
 This repository contains **20 hands-on PowerShell projects** that demonstrate process automation in system administration.
 Each project focuses on identifying automation potential, designing workflows, implementing solutions with PowerShell, and creating proper documentation.

 ### 🎯 Module 122 Learning Objectives